clairehwcho/bargain-bin-electronics/README.md

 <!-- omit in toc -->
 ## Description
 This is an e-commerce marketplace app for buying and selling electronic items.
 The app is built with Node.js, Express.js to create a RESTful API, Handlebars.js as the templating engine, MySQL and the Sequelize ORM for the database.
 User must register and sign in to use the marketplace.
-Once logged-in, user can create a new listing, add an existing listing to either wishlist or cart.
+Once logged-in, user can create, edit and delete listing, add an existing listing to either wishlist or cart.
 User can also search items using the search bar.
 <br>
 The checkout feature is still in progress and will be constantly updating.
 <br>